 - Remove the program by using the Registry Editor

-As we recommend using a 3rd party uninstaller is probably the most secure way to force uninstall a software that does not want to uninstall, without harming your PC.
-This feature of Revo Uninstaller Pro 4 aims to remove programs that are still on the user’s computer, but are not among the list of the installed programs.
-You can find information on how to use the Forced Uninstall in this article
+As we recommend using a 3rd party uninstaller is probably the most secure way to force uninstall software that does not want to uninstall, without harming your PC.
+This feature of Revo Uninstaller Pro aims to remove programs that are still on the user’s computer but are not among the list of installed programs.
+You can find information on how to use Forced Uninstall in this article

-Revo Uninstaller Pro 4 forced uninstall also helps in some cases when the product that you want to remove gets stuck halfway through its uninstallation.
-Same goes to when you attempt to install or reinstall a software product.
+Revo Uninstaller Pro forced uninstall also helps in some cases when the product that you want to remove gets stuck halfway through its uninstallation.
+The same goes for when you attempt to install or reinstall a software product.
 Forced uninstall will solve the issue for you.

 Method II – Manufacturers uninstall tool